jacen92/forge/README.md

 ----------------------------

 Install ansible on the host and engrave the latest https://github.com/jacen92/pi-gen lite image.
-This image contains my public key for accessing root user directly.
+This image contains my public key for accessing root user directly via ssh.

 Installation on Rock64